likitha-shankar/Linux-Security-Agent/SUBMISSION_CHECKLIST.md

 > "Most tools like Falco use rule-based detection.
 My innovation is using ensemble machine learning (3 algorithms) which can detect zero-day attacks and adapts over time with incremental learning."

 **"Where did training data come from?"**
-> "Synthetically generated based on research literature, following academic standards like DARPA IDS and NSL-KDD datasets.
-850 samples across 8 behavior types.
+> "Real ADFA-LD dataset (5,205 syscall sequences from actual Linux systems).
+Downloaded from GitHub and converted with 99.97% syscall name mapping success.
 Fully documented in TRAINING_DATA_SOURCES.md."

 **"Does it really work?"**
 > "Yes - verified on Google Cloud VM.
-Captures 100+ events/second, detects threats with anomaly scores 40+ (vs 21 for normal), and has 0% CPU overhead.
-Evidence in FINAL_VALIDATION_REPORT.md."
+Captures syscalls at kernel level via eBPF, successfully detects all 6 attack types tested.
+ML models trained on real ADFA-LD dataset.
+See HONEST_COMPREHENSIVE_ASSESSMENT.md for detailed analysis including limitations."

 **"What's your MITRE coverage?"**
 > "68% (13/19 techniques) including privilege escalation, defense evasion, credential access, and C2 beaconing detection.
 Documented in MITRE_ATTACK_COVERAGE.md."